 ABSTRACT

 This paper investigates if Domain Adaptation techniques can significantly improve the performance of Convolutional Neural Networks (CNNs) in image classification across varying domains and distributions.
 Our work uses Deep CORAL with EfficientNetV2 for domain adaptation using the Office-31 dataset.
 We compare its performance to a regular EfficientNetV2 model that doesn’t use domain adaptation, measuring improvements with metrics as follows: accuracy, precision, recall, and F1 score.
-Due to Domain Adaptation allowing CNNs to recognize domain-invariant features, we hypothesize that integrating Domain Adaptation, specifically the CORAL Loss technique, will The CORAL-implemented model demonstrated a 4.15% average boost in precision, recall, F1, and accuracy
+Due to Domain Adaptation allowing CNNs to recognize domain-invariant features, we hypothesize that integrating Domain Adaptation, specifically the CORAL Loss technique, will The CORAL-implemented model demonstrated a 4.15% average boost in precision, recall, F1, and accuracy.

 Introduction